daily-co/raw-tracks-tools/README.md

 A suite of CLI scripts for processing video/audio recordings made in "raw-tracks" mode on [Daily](https://daily.co).

 This recording type saves video and audio streams from a WebRTC session in individual files.
 The streams are recorded without any transcoding or processing, and they may start at different times.
+Samples received over the WebRTC connection may vary greatly: they may come in with delays, they may include varying resolutions within a single track (if a participant is sending multiple quality layers), and some packets may have been lost so there can be gaps.
+This kind of raw media data is incompatible with most video editing programs that expect a media track to have a stable sampling rate and a fixed resolution.
+Editing and compositing these raw-tracks files therefore requires normalizing the raw data into an editing-compatible format, and audio/video synchronization also requires aligning their start times.
+The normalize tool included here will do both operations.

-Editing and compositing the tracks therefore requires normalizing the raw data and aligning tracks for audio/video synchronization.
-You can find more information in [Daily's documentation](https://docs.daily.co/guides/products/live-streaming-recording/recording-calls-with-the-daily-api#raw-tracks).
+You can find more information about creating these recordings in [Daily's documentation for raw-tracks](https://docs.daily.co/guides/products/live-streaming-recording/recording-calls-with-the-daily-api#raw-tracks).

 This repo includes tools for: